xiix0/scam/README.md

-This is the first age that's paid much attention to the future, which is a little ironic since we may not have one.
+	You will remember, Watson, how the dreadful business of the Abernetty family was first brought to my notice by the depth which the parsley had sunk into the butter upon a hot day.
-		-- Arthur Clarke
+		-- Sherlock Holmes